 Headspace_logo_svg

 Well-being has many facets.
-Physical well-being—eating right and exercising the body—is a given, but mental well-being is also crucial to our overall health.
-However, our mental well-being is commonly undermined by anxiety as one in 14 worldwide are affected at any given time.
+Physical well-being—eating right and exercising the body—is a given, but mental well-being is also crucial to your overall health.
+However, mental well-being is commonly undermined by anxiety as one in 14 people worldwide is affected at any given time.

-While stress, as we all know, is also a ubiquitous part of our busy lives.
-In response to both anxiety and stress, the brain activates several neural peptide systems leading to the release of adrenal hormones.
-Those hormones unleash a flight or fight response, which then feeds back to the brain potentiating the response.
-This urgent response is appropriate if we are, perhaps, fleeing a tiger or fighting off a bear, but not if we are just stressed.
-So how can we modify this response?
-Here are seven steps that, according to research, can help:
+Stress is a ubiquitous part of busy lives.
+In response to both anxiety and stress, the brain activates several neural peptide systems, leading to the release of adrenal hormones.
+Those hormones unleash a fight-or-flight response, which then feeds back to the brain, potentiating the response.
+This urgent response is appropriate if you are, perhaps, fleeing a tiger or fighting off a bear, but not if you are just stressed or dealing with anxiety.

 1. Take control